thilo/coworking-hack-day/_includes/sidebar.md

 <h4>Register</h4>
 <p>
-  Go grab your free ticket now, as long as supply lasts. (max 50)<br />
-  <a href="http://cohackday.eventbrite.com?ref=ebtn" target="_blank" class="btn_link", title="Register me for the Coworking Hack Day">&raquo; Register</a>
+  The registration for this event has ended.
 </p>

 <h4>Submit a project</h4>

 <p>
-  Find co-hackers, check out all planned projects or add your own in our wiki.<br />
+  Check out all projects and who worked on them in our wiki.<br />
   <a href="http://coworkinghackday.wikispaces.com/" class="btn_link">&raquo; Go to wiki</a>
 </p>